 In this tutorial, we will show you how to install and configuration MySQLTuner on your CentOS server.
 For those of you who didn’t know, MySQLTuner is a script written in Perl that allows you to review a MySQL installation quickly and make adjustments to increase performance and stability.
 The current configuration variables and status data is retrieved and presented in a brief format along with some basic performance suggestions.
-It is really easy to use and it is recommended to analyze your Linux vps regularly in order to get the best performances.
+It is really easy to use and it is recommended to analyze your Linux VPS regularly in order to get the best performances.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘